rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 ### Analogs Matter

 It is helpful that the confirmation-code printing step is analogous to a receipt printed during shopping checkout in stores.
-The simultaneous printing unambiguously associates the confirmation code with the ballot in a manner consistent with buying groceries, say.
+The simultaneous printing unambiguously associates the confirmation code with the ballot.
 Anecdotal evidence from Preston voters indicated confidence increased for some solely based the fact of the printed confirmation code because of its *latent promise of fulfillment*; that it *could be* used if desired or necessary was sufficient [^18].

 The precinct scanner and the ElectionGuard encryption process also reinforced each other.
 It was clear that the review screen that presented the scanner's interpretation of the ballot, and the confirmation code that was printed just prior, emanated from the same core act of inserting the ballot into the scanner.
 And while the Verity precinct scanners were technically new to voters in each of Preston and College Park, the core voter behavior of filling out the ballot (by hand in Preston, by hand or TouchWriter in College Park) was consistent, or at least sufficiently familiar, across elections, so as not to constitute a meaningful barrier to completion.
 It helped immensely that poll workers were trained to assist voters with the process, the language they used describing the process was simple enough to be easily understood, and they repeated it to each and every voter as they encountered the scanner for the first time [^19].